molily/molily.de/_posts/2017-12-21-robust-javascript.md

 The standard solution is to [compile](#the-babel-compiler) newer ECMAScript syntax into an older equivalent syntax that is widely supported, usually ECMAScript 3 or 5.

+### Conflicting scripts

+In ECMAScript, the most important object is the <dfn>global object</dfn>.
+In the browser, the global object is `window`.

+`window` is the topmost object representing the current browsing instance.
+It contains hundreds of built-in properties, the ECMAScript core objects and most browser APIs.

+`window` also forms the outermost scope for names defined by scripts.
+These names are called *bindings* in ECMAScript terminology.
+They include, among others, variables like `var fooVariable = 1;` and functions declarations like `function fooFunction() {}`.
+When this code is executed in the global scope, properties on the global object `window` are created: `window.fooVariable` and `window.fooFunction`.

+So the global object is a public space shared by browser APIs and all scripts running on a page.
+A global name can only be used once and hundreds of names are already taken.
+It is likely that one script overwrites an existing `window` property and thereby foils the efforts of another script.

+The solution is to *avoid global names* wherever possible.
+Most variables, functions and classes you declare should have a limited scope.
+Only a few selected values of your scripts need to be globally accessible.
+For example, a public API for other scripts needs to be global.

+The chapter [Encapsulated code](#encapsulated-code) describes practical solutions for avoiding global names.

 ### Exceptions

 You may have heard of exceptions in the context of JavaScript, but what are they?

 “Exception” does not mean exception to any rule here.
 An exception is an exceptional error, a fatal error.
 A program error that the JavaScript engine cannot handle on its own.
 If such an error occurs, the program is aborted.
 More specifically, the current function [call stack](https://en.wikipedia.org/wiki/Call_stack) is aborted.
 It is still possible to call the same function or other functions later.

-There are several causes for exceptions, and we are already encountered one: The SyntaxError occurs during parsing, before your code is even executed.
+There are several causes for exceptions, and we already encountered one: The SyntaxError occurs during parsing, before your code is even executed.
 Let us look at two common exceptions that may happen when the code is run: The `ReferenceError` and the `TypeError`.

 ### Reference errors